The infectious disease diagnostic laboratory initiative is to understand and combat the threat of infectious diseases.

 This service is available to the public.

 Ticks removed from either humans or animals such as dogs, cats, and livestock can be submitted for identification and for pathogen screening.
-The Tick Card provides additonal information.
+The Tick Card provides additional information.

 The Northeast Infectious Disease Diagnostic Laboratory and the Pennsylvania Monroe County Vector Control are currently conducting a surveillance program, determining the prevalence of four pathogenic agents vectored by the deer tick, in Monroe County, PA.